sachinjain024/practicebook/practice-notes/books/decisive/ReadMe.md

 - Try to talk to your partner on ways to improve your relationship

 ## Reality Test your Assumptions (R)
-- Most acquisitions go bad due to CEO hubris (self confidence, giving importance to oneself)
+- Most acquisitions go bad due to CEO hubris (self confidence, giving importance to oneself) (Case of confirmation bias)
 - On an avg they pay 41% higher premium for acquisitions and research showed three factors which affect the price a CEO buys another company:
 	- Praise by media
 	- Past progress
 	- High salary
 - Antedote to hubris is showing disagreement in decision
 - Often many companies do not obtain any thridparty or independent viewpoint
+- Someone opened a new restaruant in your neighbourboog with your fav food and have few 4 star reviews and couple of 1 star ratings.
+Which one would you read.
+High chances are your would read 4 star ones because you want the restaurant to be great.
+Classical example of confirmation bias.